dotnet/docs-maui/docs/user-interface/handlers/index.md

 ---
 title: ".NET MAUI handlers"
-description: "Learn about .NET MAUI handlers, which map cross-platform controls to performant native controls on each platform." ms.date: 08/02/2022
+description: "Learn about .NET MAUI handlers, which map cross-platform controls to performant native controls on each platform." ms.date: 08/15/2022
 ---

-# Overview
+# Handlers

-.NET Multi-platform App UI (.NET MAUI) provides a collection of controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
+.NET Multi-platform App UI (.NET MAUI) provides a collection of cross-platform controls that can be used to display data, initiate actions, indicate activity, display collections, pick data, and more.
 Each control has an interface representation, that abstracts the control.
-Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these virtual views to native views on each platform, and are responsible for creating the underlying native view, and mapping the cross-platform view API to the native view API.
+Cross-platform controls that implement these interfaces are known as *virtual views*. *Handlers* map these virtual views to native views on each platform, and are responsible for creating the underlying native view, and mapping the cross-platform control API to the native view API.
 For example, on iOS a .NET MAUI handler maps a .NET MAUI `Button` to an iOS `UIButton`.
 On Android, the `Button` is mapped to an `AppCompatButton`:

 :::image type="content" source="media/overview/button-handler.png" alt-text="Button handler architecture." border="false":::